BrentDean/8-Bit/README.md

 ## Acknowledgements

 * [Ben Eater’s 8-bit breadboard computer](https://eater.net/8bit) provided the original SAP-style architecture and instruction format that this project builds on.
-The EEPROM/microcode approach and overall build process were heavily informed by his videos, especially the 8-bit computer playlist [Ben Eater’s 8-bit breadboard computer](https://www.youtube.com/watch?v=K88pgWhEb1M).
+The EEPROM/microcode approach and overall build process were heavily informed by his videos, especially the 8-bit computer playlist [Build an Arduino EEPROM programmer](https://www.youtube.com/watch?v=K88pgWhEb1M).
-* The single-board layout is influenced by the PCB design of The-Invent0r.
+* The single-board layout is influenced by the PCB design of [The-Invent0r](https://github.com/The-Invent0r/).

 This project is an independent, non-affiliated derivative work; any mistakes or extensions are my own.